plow-technologies/onping-templates/DIY/Pulse_Wifi/README.md

 Go to `Apps`.
 Search for `mqtt-json-driver` in the available apps list.
 Click the download button.

 Then search for `client-mosquitto-broker` and download it.

+Ensure the port listed in both apps is the same.

 Connect your Pulse to the Lumberjack using the USB cable.
 Ensure the Pulse is connected to the same WiFi network as the Lumberjack by setting the ssid and password in pulse_wifi_settings.